quality icon

 Cheapest car insurance companies in Alaska

-Progressive provides the lowest full coverage rates, for an average cost of $1,752 per year or $146 annually for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.
+If you’re looking for affordable insurance, Progressive tops the list of the cheapest car insurance companies.
+Its average annual cost is $1,752 per year or $146 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

-GEICO also offers affordable insurance coverage to Alaska drivers at an average cost of $1,818 a year or $152 per month.
+GEICO also provides affordable insurance rates in Alaska for a full coverage policy at an average annual insurance cost of $1,818 or $152 monthly.

 Affordable car insurance providers in Alaska